 There are many ways to volunteer your time to help others!
 If you are a practicing physician, perhaps you would be interested in becoming a Clinical Mentor for SEEP students aspiring to enter the health care field.
 If so, you may contact Linda James at firstname.lastname@example.org.
 If you are a medical student seeking ways to directly improve health in the local community, consider volunteering in one of the student run clinics or learn more about health disparities by taking the Health Equity and Access Leaders (HEAL) elective.
 Alternatively, join one of the many student groups and national organizations that run service projects, mentor local students, or provide essential services.
 Explore your options by searching the list of student clubs on campus or by contacting our office.
 Our students also help run a number of free clinics to serve those in the local area who are uninsured and are 200% below the federal poverty level.
 These clinics include: Asian Clinic (1st Tuesday of each month), Women's Clinic (2nd & 4th Tuesday of each month), Clinica Latina (1st & 3rd Wednesday of each month), Equality Clinic (2nd & 4th Wednesday of each month) and 8th Street Clinic (each Monday).
 Don't forget that first and second year medical students have 10 required hours of volunteer work each semester, to be logged on Noble Hour.
 If you have an idea that you don’t see represented, please feel free to contact us.

 Interested in supporting our efforts to grow and diversify the physician workforce?
 Help us keep the pipeline to health professional careers strong by donating to the SEEP Endowment Fund, which will help underwrite the cost of admitting more students to these essential pipeline programs and provide scholarships to attract and retain the best and brightest underrepresented minority students.
 The SEEP Endowment Fund is a true investment in the future that will benefit generations of students to come as well as our state.
-Simply go to the donating website to donate now!
+Simply go to the Giving page to find out how you can give!